DrCopyPaste/RecNForget/README.md

 - if the "Starts after"- timer is enabled, the "start recording" action will be delayed by that time span
 - "start recording" can be forced by triggering record again (if "Starts after"- timer is already running)
 - switched to svg for icons
-- popup info windows have been replaced with non blocking toast messages(errors and warnings), this also means we now have control over whether windows makes a sound on a toast message
+- popup info windows have been replaced with non blocking toast messages(errors and warnings)
-(which RecNForget DOES NOT, so toast messages are actually viable now :D)
-- selected file control now also shows file size and play length
+- toast messages now use Notifications.Wpf.Core, which makes them consistently silent (not adding random windows sounds to recorded samples)

 # Features missing for version 1.0
 - allow toggling input source (default output, or maybe mic/something else)?